raberik98/CC_ProgBasic_Exercise_01/README.md

 # CC_ProgBasic_Exercise_01
 This is an exercise task for students to practice on, see the description of the tasks below.
 Have a good time :)

-1; When we press the "btn-add-pressure" button the value "sensor-value", change the code so this value cannot go over 99 and cannot be lower than 1.
+1; When we press the "btn-add-pressure" button the value "sensor-value" changes, change the code so this value cannot go over 99 and cannot be lower than 1.

 2; Implement the function for the "btn-reduce-pressure" button which reduces the "sensor-value" by 15.